dy/emmy/README.md

 Emmy is an event emitter for lightweight components and jquery plugins.
 It emits events on any target: plain object, html element, jQuery set, Backbone model, [color](https://github.com/dfcreative/color) etc.

-Emmy is [fully compliant](https://cdn.rawgit.com/dfcreative/emmy/master/test/index.html) with component-emitter, so you can safely replace component-emitter dep with emmy, and vice-versa.
+Emmy is [fully compliant](https://cdn.rawgit.com/dfcreative/emmy/master/test/index.html) with [component-emitter](https://github.com/component/emitter), so you can safely replace it with emmy and vice-versa.

 It works both in browser and _io_.
 [Browserified emmy](emmy.js) is only _1.07kb_ gzipped.
 Also any method can be required selectively as `require('emmy/<method>');`, in that you can reduce build size even more.